 Curators: Angelika Fitz, Elke Krasny

-Angelika Fitz, Director or the Az W, Curator
+Angelika Fitz, Curator, Director of the Az W